biopython/biopython/DEPRECATED.rst

 Bio.SeqIO.UniprotIO
 -------------------
-Parsing a UniProt XML file opened in text mode (if the file was opened using ``open("myuniprotfile.xml")``) was deprecated in Release 1.85, as this may lead to garbled characters.
+The ability to parse a UniProt XML file opened in text mode (if the file was opened using ``open("myuniprotfile.xml")``) was deprecated in Release 1.85 and removed in Release 1.87,  as this may lead to garbled characters.
 Please open the file in binary mode (as in ``open("myuniprotfile.xml", "rb")``), or let ``Bio.SeqIO.parse`` take care of opening and closing files by passing the file name instead of a file handle.

 Bio.Entrez
 ----------
-The ``egquery`` function wrapping the NCBI EGQuery (Entrez Global Query) API was deprecated in Release 1.84.
+The ``egquery`` function wrapping the NCBI EGQuery (Entrez Global Query) API was deprecated in Release 1.84, and removed in Release 1.87.
 The API has stopped working and the NCBI said this API was no longer being maintained.

 Bio.SCOP
 --------